 This is a temporary weight loss aid.
 The body will adjust to smaller food portions helping you to continue with healthy eating habits

 Weight loss surgery is a lifestyle choice and our supportive bariatric team will help you to meet your weight loss goals, achieve the best possible outcome and maintain healthy habits that you can continue throughout life.

 The prices listed below are fully inclusive of dietetic and psychological support in line with NICE guidelines.
 Some patients feel that to achieve their goal they need additional psychological support during their treatment.
-We are therefore able to offer additional packages of support to fit your individual needs based on an hourly session rate of £100.

 Both laparoscopic gastric banding and sleeve gastrectomy surgery offer a permanent and lifelong commitment to weight loss.
 Many patients find they have increased mobility and see a positive impact on their day-to-day wellbeing.